Love Gin? Looking for a gift for a gin loving friend, or just a treat for yourself? Here are five gins that you might not have heard of.

 Poetic Licence Fireside Gin

-Finally, the gin that I took home with me from the BBC Good Food Show 2016 is Poetic Licence’s Fireside Gin.
-Poetic Licence are a small batch distillery based in the North East, and their Fireside Gin is absolutely divine.
+Finally, the gin that I took home with me from the BBC Good Food Show 2016 is Poetic Licence’s Fireside Gin*.
+Poetic Licence are a small batch distillery from the North East, and their Fireside Gin is absolutely divine.
 As well as the more usual gin notes of juniper, orris root and coriander, it also has mulling spices, dried fruit and zingy clementine.

 I’m sipping it now in a G&T, and it really is the perfect winter gin.
 I’m having to ration my bottle, and right now I wish I’d picked up a second bottle!